laurakcleve/terrain-blog/content/blog/making-water-tiles/index.md

 ![painted-closeup-3](painted-closeup-3.jpg)

-For pouring the resin, I followed <a href="http://www.hirstarts.com/tips17/tips17.html#plan" target="_blank" rel="noopener noreferrer">this tutorial from Hirst Arts</a> as closely as I could for my situation.
+For pouring the resin, I followed <a href="https://hirstarts.com/tips17/tips17.html#plan" target="_blank" rel="noopener noreferrer">this tutorial from Hirst Arts</a> as closely as I could for my situation.

-This involved using scraps of foam with clear packing tap covering one side to cover the ends of the river at the edges of the tiles.
+This involved using scraps of foam with clear packing tape covering one side to cover the ends of the river at the edges of the tiles.

 ![taped-foam-piece](taped-foam-piece.jpg)